Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 app.Run();
 ```

-`TrackEvent` internally calls the ILogger.Log API with the LogLevel set to Information.
+`TrackEvent` internally calls the `ILogger.Log` API with the LogLevel set to `Information`.
 If you want to disable the collection of custom events, you can do so by adding a filter in code or via `appsettings.json`, as shown below.

 `In code`